Kong: Skull Island: Merchandise

 The merchandise for the film was a Walmart exclusive in 2017.
 A large Kong figure was the main toy featuring a Jack Chapman with a missile launcher.
 In addition to Walmart selling the toys, Amazon.com sells them too.
 Also, two costumes for Kong were made and sold during Halloween.
 One of them is a standard costume, while the other was an inflatable Kong suit.

 On April 7, 2017, Legendary announced a four-issue graphic novel series called Skull Island: The Birth of Kong.
 Acting as both a prequel and sequel to the film, an adult Houston Brooks nearing retirement from Monarch in 2012 learns that his missing estranged son with San Lin, Aaron, led a team on a secret mission to Skull Island in the mid-1990s.
 During the mission, the team uncovered secrets of Kong's past and how he became the last of his kind.
 Written by Arvid Nelson with interior and cover art by Mohammad "Zid" Yazid (issue No. 4 cover art done by Drew Johnson), the four-issue series was released between April 12 and November 21, 2017.
 On December 12, 2017, a paperback collection was released.
 A novelization by Tim Lebbon was released on March 14, 2017.

 Theatrical

 Kong: Skull Island was originally scheduled to be released on November 4, 2016, but was pushed back to March 10, 2017.
 The new release date coincided with the franchise's 84th anniversary.
-It was released in 3D and IMAX 3D, Dolby Vision High Dynamic Range, and Dolby Atmos sound in Dolby Cinemas and presented in 70mm.
+It was presented in 70mm in select cinemas.
 The film premiered at the Cineworld Empire Leicester Square in London on February 28, 2017.